vilhelmen/jh-k8-etc/README.md

 1. user prep: applies all the homedir weirdness to make things work smoothly.
 We allow the user to place a .jupyter directory in their ~/jupyter directory to load user configuration, and we also load a ~/jupyter/.bashrc.
 Everything is symlinks due to rootquash.
 Wipes sudo identifiers in the bash session because conda is busted.

 1. Patch notebook server before boot: Basic metrics.
 If you squint hard enough, you could consider the number of cells run in an assignment notebook to be related to difficulty.

+dind-cache is the system for making dind a little less terrible.
+This sets up a shared dind image used by all container builds.
+This prevents images being pulled EVERY SINGLE CI PHASE and saves A LOT of time.
+It's a little touchy.
+There's a timer to stop gitlab-ci and the dind cache every once in awhile because dind will continue to suck up disk space until it breaks something.
+Our CI server is setup to prioritize volume storage over image storage, as the dind cache stores images as volumes.

+**DO NOT STORE YOUR VOLUMES ON XFS ON CENTOS** We consistently hit an XFS deadlock in kernel 3-whatever.
+It's a known issue(?) and is supposedly fixed in kernel 4.
+Maybe in 2040 centos will hit kernel 4.2.

+helm-control is just a bit of tmux scripts to make my life a little easier.

+util-container is just the util container used in ci. nothing special whatsoever.

+docker-stacks has the tensorflow GPU/CPU patches used by the build system.